 10. Brookfield Properties

-Founded in Canada in 1923, Brookfield Properties is one of the biggest names in American commercial real estate investment and development.
-The company operates real estate projects on behalf of Brookfield Asset Management and currently manages over 675 properties and over 320 million square feet globally.
+Brookfield Properties is one of the biggest names in American commercial real estate investment and development.
+Founded in Canada in 1923, the company operates real estate projects on behalf of Brookfield Asset Management.
+It currently manages over 675 properties and over 320 million square feet globally.
 Brookfield’s portfolio in NYC includes 1100 Avenue of the Americas, 200 Lafayette Street, 300 Madison Avenue, 333 West 34th Street, 200 Liberty Street, 245 Park Avenue, and Brookfield Place.
 It also owns the famous Zuccotti Park in the Financial District.
 The company is developing 1 Manhattan West and 5 Manhattan West on Manhattan’s West Side and has already signed tenants like the NHL, Skadden, Arps, Slate, Meagher & Flom, and Ernst & Young.